CANFLUX/setupPyVenv/README.md

-This is intended to be a temlate that can be used to setup the CANFLUX python environment.
+This repo includes scripts that can be used to setup the CANFLUX python environment.